starshine-sys/catalogger/docs/USAGE.md

 You can use `cl!invites` to list all of the server's invites.

+### Redirecting events

+You might want to redirect message update/delete events from some channels to specific log channels (for example, NSFW channels).
+You can do this with the `cl!redirect` command, for example: `cl!redirect #the-void #autodelete-log`.
+**Note:** there *must* be a default log channel for the event for redirecting to work.
+**Note 2:** you can remove a redirect by replacing the second channel link in the redirect command with `clear`.

 ## Troubleshooting

 If the bot stops logging an event, try the `cl!permcheck` command;